forealasting/MPDQN-Scalable_OneM2M_RL_for_INTEL/README.md

 action_input_layer = 0
 ```

-save the settings in the `settings` dictionary in the Python code:
+save the settings in the `settings` dictionary:

 ```python
 # Define settings dictionary